appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-features.md

 # Manage Feature Sets

 **Feature Sets** are groups of AppsCode product capabilities that you can install or remove on any connected cluster.
-This page covers all 18 available Feature Sets and shows the enable flow for two common ones: **Backup & Recovery** and **Databases**.
+This page covers all 19 available Feature Sets and shows the enable flow for two common ones: **Backup & Recovery** and **Databases**.

+> For a per-feature breakdown of every Feature Set — what each feature does, why you'd enable it, and its prerequisites — see the [Feature Set Reference](feature-reference.md).

 ---